microsoft/vsts-agent-docker/README.md

 - [`ubuntu-16.04-tfs-2017-docker-1.11.2`](https://github.com/microsoft/vsts-agent-docker/blob/e8d78f64a61630239f6d6a2ec7e805089edc9376/ubuntu/16.04/tfs/2017/docker/1.11.2/Dockerfile) [(ubuntu/16.04/tfs/2017/docker/1.11.2/Dockerfile)](https://github.com/microsoft/vsts-agent-docker/blob/e8d78f64a61630239f6d6a2ec7e805089edc9376/ubuntu/16.04/tfs/2017/docker/1.11.2/Dockerfile)
 - [`ubuntu-16.04-tfs-2017-docker-1.12.1`](https://github.com/microsoft/vsts-agent-docker/blob/e8d78f64a61630239f6d6a2ec7e805089edc9376/ubuntu/16.04/tfs/2017/docker/1.12.1/Dockerfile) [(ubuntu/16.04/tfs/2017/docker/1.12.1/Dockerfile)](https://github.com/microsoft/vsts-agent-docker/blob/e8d78f64a61630239f6d6a2ec7e805089edc9376/ubuntu/16.04/tfs/2017/docker/1.12.1/Dockerfile)

-Ubuntu 14.04 and Ubuntu 16.04 are the currently supported OSes with CentOS 7.2 support coming shortly.
+Ubuntu 14.04 and Ubuntu 16.04 are the currently supported OSes with plans for CentOS 7.2 support.

-When used with VSTS, the agent version is automatically determined at container startup based on the account to which the agent is being connected.
-When used with TFS, a specific versioned image should be chosen.
+When used with VSTS, the agent version is automatically determined and downloaded at container startup based on the account to which the agent is connecting.
+When used with TFS, an image that matches the installed TFS version should be chosen.

 Additional images that are based on the standalone agent images provide a variety of capabilities that enable it to support specific VSTS build and release tasks.

-The `latest` tag always points at a standard image based on the best supported OS with automatic agent version determination, as well as including capabilities that enable many of the built-in VSTS build and release tasks.
+The `latest` tag always points at a standard image based on the best supported OS that targets VSTS and includes capabilities enabling many of the built-in VSTS build and release tasks.

 ## How to use these images
 VSTS agents must be started with account connection information, which is provided through two environment variables: